jackdesert/jackdesert.github.io/_posts/2018-07-05-common-challenges-uwsgi-nginx.markdown

 Common Challenges when Deploying a Python app with uWSGI and Nginx
 ==================================================================

-So you wrote a shiny new wsgi application and you want to put it out there in the world where it can do some good.
+So you wrote a shiny new WSGI application and you want to put it out there in the world where it can do some good.
 Ideally, you want it to autostart (systemd) so if you server reboots, your app comes up automatically.